-In September 2011, the Financial Accounting Standards Board, or FASB, issued updated guidance to simplify how entities test for goodwill impairment.
+In September 2011, the FASB, issued guidance to simplify how entities test for goodwill impairment.
 The updated guidance permits an assessment of qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit in which goodwill resides is less than its carrying value.
 For reporting units in which this assessment concludes it is more likely than not that the fair value is more than its carrying value, the updated guidance eliminates the requirement to perform further goodwill impairment testing.
-This new guidance is effective for fiscal years beginning after December 15, 2011 and becomes effective for us in the first quarter of fiscal year 2012.
-We do not expect the adoption to have a material impact on our financial position or results of operations.
+This new guidance is effective for fiscal years beginning after December 15, 2011.
+The adoption of this guidance did not have a material impact on the Company's consolidated financial statements.